 For just three letters, EPS™ says a lot about a home.
-This energy performance scoring tool highlights the benefits of energy-efficient newly built homes and stands as a symbol of efficiency.
+This energy performance scoring tool highlights the benefits of energy-efficient newly built homes and stands as a symbol of high performance and efficiency.
 EPS rated homes are built more efficient than a typical non-EPS home, and each is thoroughly tested so you can be confident in how they’ll perform.

 What’s in a Score?